-The Company has the option of returning the Project to service should market conditions improve in the future, an event that is unlikely in the next year or two based on the current supply and demand outlook for the Province.
+The Company has the option of returning the project to service should market conditions improve in the future, an event that is unlikely in the near term based on the current supply and demand outlook for the Province.
 The Company has begun a marketing effort for its Kapuskasing and North Bay projects.

 Atlantic Power indirectly owns 100% of Kapuskasing, which was acquired as part of the Capital Power Income LP acquisition in November 2011.
-Atlantic Power also operates and manages the Project.
+Atlantic Power also manages the Project.